se-edu/se-book/softwareEngineering/introduction/prosAndCons/text.md

 > The magic of myth and legend has come true in our time.
 One types the correct incantation on a keyboard, and a display screen comes to life,
 > showing things that never were nor could be.
 >
-> Programming then is fun because it gratifies creative longings built deep within us and delights sensibilities we have in common with all men.
+> Programming then is fun because it gratifies creative longings built deep within us and delights sensibilities you have in common with all men.

 > **Not all is delight, however, and knowing the inherent woes makes it easier to bear them when they appear.**